nickpending/nickpending.github.io/index.md

 title: The Lab
 ---

-## About
+## Welcome
 This is my workspace for security research, tool development, and technical analysis.
-I focus on building practical security tools, breaking down complex problems with data, and documenting interesting findings along the way.

-## Focus Areas
-Expect posts about:
-- Vulnerability research
-- Custom security tools
-- Technical deep-dives
-- Data analysis
+Here you'll find documentation of my experiments, security tools I've built, and observations about interesting security issues.

 ## Recent Posts
 {% for post in site.posts %}